 CISSP, CISA, MBA

-Mark Holub (CISSP, CISA, MBA) is a Compliance Security Solutions Architect at Qualys and is a subject matter expert for the company’s compliance solutions.
-With 20 years of experience across IT security, compliance and IT audit, Holub assists small, medium and large enterprises with establishing strong governance and control environments.
+Mark Holub is a Subject Matter Expert for Qualys’ policy compliance solution.
+With 20 years of experience across IT Security, Compliance, and IT Audit, he has helped small, medium and large enterprises with establishing strong governance and control environments.
+He has significant experience with building Information Security and Audit programs.

-Josh Fu, CISM, CISSP, is a security professional at Cylance, an artificial intelligence company focused on cybersecurity.
-Josh has experience as a channel manager and consultant in cloud infrastructure and as a technical account manager and sales engineer in cybersecurity.
-Josh founded the west coast chapter of the International Consortium of Cybersecurity Professionals while he was living in San Francisco and has presented in front of industry audiences across the country and for groups such as ISACA, ISC2, MGTA, IANS, and SANS.
-He is also a published author in Information [...]
+Josh Fu, CISM, CISSP, is a Security Engineer for BlackBerry Cylance.
+Josh has experience as a Channel Manager and consultant in cloud infrastructure and as a Sales Engineer in cybersecurity.
+Josh founded the West Coast chapter of the International Consortium of Minority Cybersecurity Professionals and has presented in front of industry audiences across the country.

 David Soto brings over 20 years of technical and information security management experience to his current role as an executive director, executive advisory in the Office of the CISO at Optiv.
 Soto utilizes his past and present experiences to assist executives in aligning their cyber security roadmaps to the business.
 Using his information security expertise, Soto assists organizations in moving from a tactical to a strategic approach, tackling issues such as incident management, vulnerability management, security operations and application security.
 As a subject matter expert in cyber security solutions and [...]